 Unlike most battery-powered smooth-edge openers, the Bangnui has an auto-stop function so there’s no danger of it continuing to rotate around the can and dump metal shavings into your food once the top is removed.
 That’s the primary reason the review team chose it over competitive handheld models.
 However, as with most competitors, the battery-powered motor isn’t very strong so it may take several rotations for the gadget to open your can.

-The Bangnui opener is quite expensive for a small plastic appliance, so G+S doesn’t think it’s the right choice for those on a budget.
+The Bangnui opener is quite expensive for a small plastic appliance, so Your House Garden doesn’t think it’s the right choice for those on a budget.
 It’s very cool and a great space-saver, though.

 Looking closer at the Bangnui Smooth Edge Can Opener: